mathantunes/sco/README.md

 * After I defined the domain types, AI generated the necessary table commands.
 Fine tuning was still needed.
 * After I sketched it, AI wrote the api specs nicely formatted.
 Same for the client specs.
+* Dummy data generation for menus.
+* Logo for the snack bar.

 ## Project structure